michaellihs/golab/doc/golab_commits_create.md

       --commit_message string   (required) Commit message -h, --help                    help for create
-      --id string               (required) The ID or URL-encoded path of the project
+      --id string               (required) The ID or URL-encoded path of the project --start_branch string     (optional) Name of the branch to start the new commit from
 ```

 ### Options inherited from parent commands